 (The facts are updated every October)

 The University of Minnesota Duluth (UMD) is a comprehensive regional university.
-Undergraduate students can choose from 14 bachelor degrees in 86 majors and 72 minors as well as five certificates.
-In addition to the two-year program at the School of Medicine and a College of Pharmacy program, UMD offers graduate programs in 27 different fields, 15 minors, and five certificates.
+Undergraduate students can choose from 14 bachelor degrees in 84 majors and 72 minors as well as five certificates.
+In addition to the two-year program at the School of Medicine and a College of Pharmacy program, UMD offers graduate programs in 25 different fields, 13 minors, and four certificates.
 In addition to offering the EdD, UMD participates in two all-university PhD programs (one of which is located primarily on the UMD campus) and cooperates significantly in the delivery of a number of Twin Cities-based PhD programs.
 UMD consistently ranks among the top Midwestern, regional universities in U.S. News and World Report's "America's Best Colleges" issue.
 Providing an alternative to both large research universities and small liberal arts colleges, UMD attracts students looking for a personalized learning experience on a medium-sized campus of a major university.

 In 1895, the Minnesota Legislature created the Normal School at Duluth, which was located at 2205 E. Fifth St. In 1921, the institution became the Duluth State Teachers College, and in 1947 it became a coordinate campus of the University of Minnesota.
 In 1948, ground was broken for the first building of the new campus and a building boom ensued to accommodate GIs returning from World War II.
 The old campus, which had housed the Normal School and the teacher's college, continued to serve UMD students for many years.
 Its centerpiece, the proud Old Main building, was destroyed by a tragic fire in 1993, but the building's arches have been preserved and its former site is used by the city of Duluth as a park.